 How do we know if we need office chair hydraulic cylinder repair?

-You know that your hydraulic cylinder is failing when your chair starts to slowly sink to the ground after you have sat for a few hours.
+You know that your hydraulic cylinder on your office chair is failing when your chair starts to slowly sink to the ground after you have sat for a few hours.
 On the day that the seat drops several inches toward the floor and jolts your back, you’re hydraulic cylinder is gone.